-Todd owns a small outfitting business and an operational farm in Fairview the Valleyview area.
-Born and raised in rural Alberta, Todd grew up in a farming family.
-He graduated from Hillside junior senior high school with an advanced high school diploma, and after five years in the workforce he went on to become self-employed as an entrepreneur and farmer.
+Todd owns an outfitting business and a farm in the Valleyview area.
+Born and raised in rural Alberta, he grew up in a farming family near where he resides today.
+Todd graduated from Hillside Junior/Senior High School in Valleyview with an Advanced High School Diploma, and after five years in the workforce, went on to become self-employed as an entrepreneur and farmer.

 Todd is currently a member of the Standing Committee on Resource Stewardship where he previously served as deputy chair.
-He has spoken effectively on pipelines, caribou, fish and wildlife, the carbon tax, job loss in Alberta and of course Bill 6.
-Last year he wrote a comprehensive fish strategy that received numerous accolades for trying to solve fishing issues in Alberta.
+He has spoken effectively on pipelines, caribou, fish and wildlife, the carbon tax, job loss in Alberta, and of course, opposing the controversial farm legislation Bill 6.
+Last year he wrote a comprehensive fish strategy that received numerous accolades for common sense fisheries management strategies in Alberta.

-In his three years in office he also successfully passed two private members' motions in the Alberta Legislature.
+In his three years in office, he also successfully passed two private members' motions in the Alberta Legislature.
 His Motion 506 urged the federal government to not implement a moratorium on crude tanker traffic along the northern coast of BC and to swiftly approve Energy East, Trans Mountain and Northern Gateway pipelines.
-Motion 503 urged the Government to improve water storage in our ecosystem by consulting with the construction industry to develop requirements that provide for wetland remediation.
+Motion 503 urged the Government to encourage natural water storage in our ecosystem by consulting with the construction industry to develop requirements that provide for wetland remediation.

-If re-elected Todd plans to continue to fight for the issues that matter most to Albertans.
+If re-elected, Todd plans to continue to fight for the issues that matter most to his constituents in Northwest Alberta.